hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 ### Context Strings

-First signature context string is matching TLS 1.3 specification:
+The context string is used as input to the data over which the signature is computed, consistent with the CertificateVerify construction defined in TLS 1.3.
+The first signature uses the same context string as in the TLS 1.3 specification:

 - for a server context string is "TLS 1.3, server CertificateVerify"
 - for a client context string is "TLS 1.3, client CertificateVerify"

-Second signature context string is defined as follows:
+The second signature uses a distinct context string to bind it to the secondary certificate:

 - for a server, secondary context string is "TLS 1.3, server secondary CertificateVerify"
 - for a client, secondary context string is "TLS 1.3, client secondary CertificateVerify"